 Decubitus Ulcers (Pressure Sores)

-The combination of poor nutritional status, lack of sensation at pressure points of the body, and decreased ability to move can cause decubitus ulcers (Figure 12–1) and greatly add to a patient's discomfort and the length and cost ...
+The combination of poor nutritional status, lack of sensation at pressure points of the body, and decreased ability to move can cause decubitus ulcers (Figure 12–1) and greatly add to a patient's discomfort and the ...